glampert/debug-draw/README.md

 Not all methods have to be implemented, you decide which features to support!
 Look into the source code for the declaration of `RenderInterface`.
 Each method is well commented and describes the expected behavior that you should implement.
-For sample implementations of the `RenderInterface` using standard APIs like OpenGL, refer to the `samples/` directory in this project.
+For reference implementations of the `RenderInterface` using standard APIs like OpenGL, refer to the `samples/` directory in this project.

-Once you implement a `RenderInterface` for your renderer, all you need to do before starting to use Debug Draw is to call `dd::initialize()` passing a pointer to your custom `RenderInterface`:
+Once you implement a `RenderInterface` for your renderer, all you need to do before starting to use Debug Draw is to call `dd::initialize()` passing it a pointer to your custom `RenderInterface`:

 ```cpp
 MyRenderInterface renderIface;